Satraplatin

 Satraplatin (INN, codenamed JM216) is a platinum-based antineoplastic agent that was under investigation as a treatment of patients with advanced prostate cancer who have failed previous chemotherapy.
 It has not yet received approval from the U.S. Food and Drug Administration.
 First mentioned in the medical literature in 1993, satraplatin is the first orally active platinum-based chemotherapeutic drug; other available platinum analogues—cisplatin, carboplatin, and oxaliplatin—must be given intravenously.

 The drug has also been used in the treatment of lung and ovarian cancers.
 The proposed mode of action is that the compound binds to the DNA of cancer cells rendering them incapable of dividing.

 Mode of action

 The proposed mode of action is that the compound binds to the DNA of cancer cells rendering them incapable of dividing.
-In addition also some cisplatin resistant tumour cell lines were sensitive to satraplatin treatment in vitro.
+In addition some cisplatin resistant tumour cell lines were sensitive to satraplatin treatment in vitro.
 This may be due to an altered mechanism of cellular uptake (satraplatin by passive diffusion instead of active transport for e.g. cisplatin).